Discover Manchester with megabus

 If your Manchester coach travel covers the evening, you’re in for a great night out.
 If you don’t consider eating as cheating, head to the famous ‘Curry Mile’ – AKA Wilmslow Road – which knows its baltis from its biryanis.
 To see and be seen, check out the bohemian Northern Quarter, with its trendy bars, pop-up events and live music.
 And if you want to follow in the footsteps of footballers and WAGs on a night out, Deansgate provides the glamour.

 Manchester: best for shopping

 You’ll be spoilt for choice when it comes to shops in Manchester.
 Deansgate, Market Street and Manchester Arndale tick off all your high street favourites, while The Avenue at Spinningfields is a who’s who of designer names like Mulberry and DKNY.
 If you’d rather save some money, you can’t beat Levenshulme Market.
-It runs every Saturday from March until December, and sells vintage clothing, homewares, gifts and delicious street food.
+It runs every Saturday from March until December and has a night market every Friday.
+It sells vintage clothing, homewares, gifts and delicious street food.
 Finally, don’t forget to visit one of Manchester’s famous record stores – the city is home to Oasis and The Stone Roses, after all.

 Manchester for free: our top 3